moves-rwth/dynasty/README.md

  - Optimal Feasibility Analysis
  - Partitioning (or Threshold analysis)

-We support three methods:
+We support five methods:
  - CEGIS [1]
  - Lifting [2]
  - (Consistent) Scheduler enumeration [2]

-and have experimental code support for (rapid) one-by-one, all-in-one, and SMT-based synthesis.
+ - SmartSearch [to be published]
+ - All-in-one [Chroszon et al, Formal Asp Comput]

 As input, we take projects.
 Below, we first explain what a project is, and then discuss the different analysis types and how to invoke the different methods for these problems.
 For details about the methods, we refer to the publications mentioned above.